CSIBD

 A central goal of this core is to provide instruction for investigators in modern immunologic methods.
 The co-directors and the manager of the Cell Circuits and Immunology Core have extensive experience in modern immunologic techniques and a longstanding commitment to teaching.
 Three levels of supervision are offered: consultation, short-term supervision of investigators in a specific technique, and long-term guidance on project development.

 In each of the several areas of expertise described above, consultation is provided to CSIBD investigators with laboratories actively using these techniques.
 However, many investigator-Core interactions involve more intensive training to permit a CSIBD investigator to apply several of these techniques to a specific research project.
 This expectation follows from the complex multi-step nature of these techniques and the requirement for specific modifications for most applications.
-For these interactions, a CSIBD investigator, or a member of his or her laboratory, spends the necessary time to learn and modify the technique under the direct guidance of Core personnel.
+For these interactions, a CSIBD investigator, or a member of their laboratory, spends the necessary time to learn and modify the technique under the direct guidance of Core personnel.

-Routine Immunology Tools
+Routine Immunology Services

-• Cell sorting and leukocyte isolation using high-speed cell sorting.
+- Cell sorting and leukocyte isolation using high-speed cell sorting.

-• Dendrimer-based in situ hybridization and immunofluorescence on both FFPE and frozen sections to identify and monitor activity of disease-associated clones at sites of inflammation.
+- Dendrimer-based in situ hybridization and immunofluorescence on both FFPE and frozen sections to identify and monitor activity of disease-associated clones at sites of inflammation.
 For in situ hybridization, DNA probes provided by Affymetrix allow sensitive detection of RNA in tissues.

 Specialized Immunology Services

-• Next-generation sequencing to identify clonal expansion of T and B cells in the blood and tissues.
+- Next-generation sequencing to identify clonal expansion of T and B cells in the blood and tissues.

-• Single-cell cloning of activated B cells to match Ig H and L chain sequences and create disease-related human monoclonal antibodies to monitor cells and expression patterns during disease flares, as well as progression and response to therapies.
+- Single-cell cloning of activated B cells to match Ig H and L chain sequences and create disease-related human monoclonal antibodies to monitor cells and expression patterns during disease flares as well as progression and response to therapies.

-• MHC class II tetramers to identify, purify, and characterize disease-causing antigen-specific T cells.
+- MHC class II tetramers to identify, purify, and characterize disease-causing antigen-specific T cells.
 The extracellular domains of MHC class II alpha and beta chains can be enzymatically biotinylated using the BirA ligase and then tetramerized using fluorochrome-conjugated streptavidin.

-• Antigen multimers to identify, purify, and characterize disease-causing antigen-specific B cells; these are also created by enzymatic biotinylation of antigen and tetramerization using streptavidin.
+- Antigen multimers to identify, purify, and characterize disease-causing antigen-specific B cells; these are also created by enzymatic biotinylation of antigen and tetramerization using streptavidin.

-• Novel pathway-based computational approaches and CRISPR on primary immune cells to aid the discovery of biologically relevant genetic variants that may represent therapeutic targets in disease-specific activated B, T, and myeloid cells.
+- Novel pathway-based computational approaches and CRISPR on primary immune cells to aid the discovery of biologically relevant genetic variants that may represent therapeutic targets in disease-specific activated B, T, and myeloid cells.
 Perturb-Seq combines pooled CRISPR screens with massively parallel scRNA-seq to provide a scalable approach for parallel screening.